-13. Designated Roth contributions made under a section 401(k) plan, a section 403(b) salary reduction agreement, or a governmental section 457(b) plan.
-See Designated Roth contributions.

-14. Distributions to an employee or former employee from an NQDC plan (including a rabbi trust) or a nongovernmental section 457(b) plan.

-15. Amounts includible in income under section 457(f) because the amounts are no longer subject to a substantial risk of forfeiture.

-16. Payments to statutory employees who are subject to social security and Medicare taxes but not subject to federal income tax withholding must be shown in box 1 as other compensation.
-See Statutory employee.

-17. Cost of current insurance protection under a compensatory split-dollar life insurance arrangement.

-18. Employee contributions to a health savings account (HSA).

-19. Employer contributions to an HSA if includible in the income of the employee.
-See Health savings account (HSA).

-20. Amounts includible in income under section 409A from an NQDC because the amounts are no longer subject to a substantial risk of forfeiture and were not previously included in income.
-See Nonqualified deferred compensation plans under Special Reporting Situations for Form W-2.

-21. Nonqualified moving expenses and expense reimbursements.
-See Moving expenses.

-22. Payments made to former employees while they are on active duty in the U.S. Armed Forces or other uniformed services.

-23. All other compensation, including certain scholarship and fellowship grants.
+- 13. Designated Roth contributions made under a section 401(k) plan, a section 403(b) salary reduction agreement, or a governmental section 457(b) plan.
+See Designated Roth contributions. - 14.
+Distributions to an employee or former employee from an NQDC plan (including a rabbi trust) or a nongovernmental section 457(b) plan. - 15.
+Amounts includible in income under section 457(f) because the amounts are no longer subject to a substantial risk of forfeiture. - 16.
+Payments to statutory employees who are subject to social security and Medicare taxes but not subject to federal income tax withholding must be shown in box 1 as other compensation.
+See Statutory employee. - 17.
+Cost of current insurance protection under a compensatory split-dollar life insurance arrangement. - 18.
+Employee contributions to a health savings account (HSA). - 19.
+Employer contributions to an HSA if includible in the income of the employee.
+See Health savings account (HSA). - 20.
+Amounts includible in income under section 409A from an NQDC because the amounts are no longer subject to a substantial risk of forfeiture and were not previously included in income.
+See Nonqualified deferred compensation plans under Special Reporting Situations for Form W-2. - 21.
+Nonqualified moving expenses and expense reimbursements.
+See Moving expenses. - 22.
+Payments made to former employees while they are on active duty in the U.S. Armed Forces or other uniformed services. - 23.
+All other compensation, including certain scholarship and fellowship grants.
 See Scholarship and fellowship grants.
 Other compensation includes taxable amounts that you paid to your employee from which federal income tax was not withheld.
 You may show other compensation on a separate Form W-2.
-See Multiple forms.

-Box 2-Federal income tax withheld.
+See Multiple forms. - 24.
+Salary reduction contributions made to a Roth IRA pursuant to a SEP arrangement or SIMPLE IRA plan.
+See SEP arrangements and SIMPLE IRA plans. - Box 2-Federal income tax withheld.
 Show the total federal income tax withheld from the employee's wages for the year.
 Include the 20% excise tax withheld on excess parachute payments.
 See Golden parachute payments.